Director of Parent Engagement & Advocacy

 📘 Alpha's Learning Model: The Science Behind 2x Results

-This represents the foundation upon which you'll build advocacy.
-Grasp the academic engine before you begin generating momentum.
+This represents the foundation you'll build advocacy upon.
+Understand the academic framework before generating momentum.

 👉 Read the whitepaper